OrhanOzkercin/OrhanOzkercin/README.md

 ##  Ask me about ☝️

  - What are difficulties to improve yourself while you are student?
- - How to continue when everything start to become overwhelming?
+ - How to continue when everything starts to become overwhelming?
  - Is it too late to start something?

 Also you can ask technical stuff about I mentioned above.